 Our Case Studies

-This SharePoint upgrade project had many unique challenges.
-There were eight hospitals involved and several of these had multiple MOSS 2007 farms.
 As is often the case with SharePoint, they had each grown organically, applying individual policies and database management techniques.
 It was decided for the long-term it would be wise to move to a centralized management farm.
-Our challenge was to evaluate all the separate 2007 farms, remediate them from extraneous third-party tools, and / or database issues, and prepare them all for migration to one large centralized 2010 farm.
-We built dozens of interim farms and a very large 2010 production farm.
+Our challenge was to evaluate all the separate farms, remediate them from extraneous third-party tools, and / or database issues, and prepare them all for migration to one large centralized farm.
+We built dozens of interim farms and a very large production farm.

-What we initially did was evaluate each of the 2007 farms for routine analysis of third-party web components, net code, patch levels, and database(s) health.
+What we initially did was evaluate each of the for third-party web components, .NET code, patch levels, and database(s) health.
 We then created a pre-migration consolidation matrix.
 Because all 2007 farms were all in production it was imperative that no outages occur.
-What we did was build a mirror of all these 2007 farms in a centralized location and we worked out a system where the SharePoint admins (with our help as needed) copied their databases to this central location for testing.
+What we did was build a mirror of all these 2007 farms in a centralized location and we worked out a system where SharePoint admins (with our help as needed) copied their databases to this central location for testing.
 This 2007 testing farm then became our location for continuing remediation of the 2007 farms in preparation of migrating them to 2010.

 We built test farms, sandbox farms, and staging farms in a combination of 2007 version and 2010 version.
 It was a complex series of tests over several months, while we carefully coordinated with dozens of technical staff teams, and documented all things needed to be done to production 2007 farms prior to preparation for migration to 2010.